South Korean actor Lee Sun-kyun of ‘Parasite’ found dead in car

 They refused to provide further details including whether they had determined Lee killed himself.
 But South Korean media outlets including Yonhap news agency said that Lee’s family earlier Wednesday reported to police that he left home after leaving a message similar to a suicide note.

 Lee appeared in “Parasite,” which won Oscars for best picture and three other categories in 2020.
-The class satire was the first non-English-language film to win best picture in the then-92-year history of the Academy Awards, and was the first South Korean movie to win an Oscar.
-In the film, Lee played the head of a wealthy family.
+The class satire was the first non-English-language film to win best picture in the then-92-year history of the Academy Awards and was the first South Korean movie to win an Oscar.
+In the film, Lee plays the head of a wealthy family.

 The film’s cast, including Lee, also won a Screen Actors Guild award for the best motion picture ensemble cast in 2020.
 He was nominated for best actor at the International Emmy Awards for his performance in the sci-fi thriller “Dr. Brain” last year, as well.